 What is the BMR Calculator?

 Your BMR (Basal Metabolic Rate) is an estimate of how many calories you’d burn if you were to do nothing but rest for 24 hours.
-It represents the minimum amount of energy needed to keep your body functioning, including breathing and keeping your heart beating.
+It represents the minimum amount of energy expenditure in calories needed to keep your body’s basic functioning, including breathing and keeping your heart beating.
 Below we will explore the BMR Calculator in more detail.

 How to measure your BMR